 - Muottas Muragl – a panoramic mountain in Pontresina with fantastic views of the lakes of Engadin valley

-- Corvatsch – highest mountain station in the region at 3,303 meters provides an impressive Alpine panorama
+- Corvatsch – the highest mountain station in the region at 3,303 meters provides an impressive Alpine panorama.
+You can visit Fuorcla Surlej, one of my favorite viewpoints in Engadin, by hiking from Murtèl.

 - Diavolezza – fantastic views of the highest peaks of Eastern Alps – Piz Bernina, Piz Palü, and Piz Morteratsch